Edouard99/Stress_Detetion_Pupil_Tracking/README.md

 * **Recall** = 1.00
 * **F1 score** = 0.9111

-Here we can see that the model performed really well on Subject 12 data.
+Here we can see that the model performed well on Subject 12 data.

 ## What's next ?

 I would like to continue to work on that model to improve it.
-My next task will be to train it with a balanced data set and analyze the data of subject on who the model performs really bad.
+My next task will be to train it with a balanced data set and analyze the data of subjects on who the model performs badly.

 ## References
 <a id="1">[1]</a> Marco Pedrotti et al. “Automatic Stress Classification With Pupil Diameter Analysis”.
 In: